Rakell scores late in OT, Ducks beat Avalanche 4-3 - WHIZ News

 Sam Steel, Andrew Agozzino and Brendan Guhle also added goals to accomplish a rare feat these days — finding space between the pads of Francouz, who’s been one of the top goaltenders in the league.

 Despite losing 6-2 in Chicago the night earlier, Anaheim kept up with the speedy Avalanche.
-The 39-year-old Miller earned career NHL win No. 386 to move into sole possession of 15th place.
-Next on the all-time wins list is Hall of Famer Dominik Hasek, who finished with 389.
+The 39-year-old Miller earned career NHL win No. 386 to move by Mike Vernon and into sole possession of 15th place.
+Miller also matched Tom Barrasso (777) for second place on the NHL’s all-time games played list among U.S.-born goaltenders, the team said.

+In addition, Miller eclipsed Barrasso (755) for second on the league’s all-time games started list for U.S.-born goalies.

+“A great night for him, for our team,” Eakins said.
+“He’s just been a wonder to have with our group.
+He brings such leadership and a calmness.
+He’s almost like a second coach.”

 Girard had a breakaway in overtime, only to be stopped by Miller.
 It wasn’t a happy 25th birthday for Valeri Nichushkin, who clanged two shots off the post, including one in OT.